Advice from our physiotherapist

 • Pain that increases with exertion

-• A creaking sensation or sound when moving
+• Creaking sensation or sound when moving

 • Rest pain in long-term inflammation